AdobeDocs/workfront.en/help/quicksilver/workfront-basics/tips-tricks-and-troubleshooting/guide-for-help-in-workfront.md

 >[!TIP]
 >
 >We encourage you to bookmark this page.
-We’ll be updating it with added resources as they become available. >
+We'll be updating it with added resources as they become available. >
 ><!--
 ><MadCap:conditionalText data-mc-conditions="QuicksilverOrClassic.Draft mode">>
 >(NOTE: from Luke: I wonder who added this.
 This article does containa lot of good information.
 I wonder if we should update the TOC so that it appears in a more prominent section?)>